elastic/eui/wiki/releasing-versions.md

 - npm
   - requires membership in the @elastic organization
-  - npm requires a Publish [access token configured](https://docs.npmjs.com/about-access-tokens) which can be added to your local `.npmrc`.
-See [npm docs](https://docs.npmjs.com/using-private-packages-in-a-ci-cd-workflow) for a full explanation of creating and setting npm tokens.
+  - npm requires a Publish [access token configured](https://docs.npmjs.com/about-access-tokens) which can be generated and added to your [`${HOME}/.npmrc`](https://docs.npmjs.com/cli/v7/configuring-npm/npmrc#per-user-config-file) by running `npm login` from the command line.
   - the release script will ask for your npm one-time passcode
 - git/github
   - the release script assumes your origin for the [EUI root repo](https://github.com/elastic/eui) is labelled `upstream`